trozware/ZoneMount/ReadMe.md

 Type `/zm macro` in the Chat to create a macro and stick its button to your mouse so you can place it into your action bar.
 This is the best way to use **Zone Mount**.
 The macro button will mount or dismount, but unlike Blizzard's "Summon Favorite Mount" button, it will not dismount you from a flying mount when you are hundreds of feet in the air!
 If it is not possible to mount at a particular time, the Chat will show you the reason for this.

+If you really do want to plummet out of the sky, click the macro button twice inside 2 seconds.

 Read the mount's name and description in the Chat.
 These descriptions can be very funny - yet another way we are missing out on some good content.

 ### Slash Commands